Linchuki/Linchuki/README.md

 For almost the last 9 years, I have been working in a sports store chain as an administrator.
 And when I found out about the profession
 of a testing engineer, I immediately decided to radically change my life.
 I just completed courses at the Hexlet Programming School with a degree in QA Engineering.
-So I have a crazy desire to put all my knowledge
+So I am seeking for a position of
-into practice and thereby help a company create the best software with my hard skills:
+a Junior QA Engineer as I have a crazy desire to put all my knowledge into practice and thereby help a company create the best software
+by using my ***hard skills***:
 * Test design, testing pyramid
 * Knowledge of the software development process and software lifecycle
 * Testing tools: DevTools, Postman, Swagger, Trello, case.io